Top 5 Baby Sleep MythsHeather Turgeon

 Since then I’ve learned a lot more about sleep development, baby brains, and circadian rhythms, and it makes perfect sense that my good newborn sleeper turned on me.
 I just wish I’d been expecting it.

-So this week in my Science of Kids column, I’m talking about the most common myths about baby sleep, starting with “Sleep gets better at three months.”
+So, I’m here to talk about the most common myths about baby sleep, starting with “Sleep gets better at three months.”
 Here they are: